 Real World Data Sources

 RWE has enormous potential to contribute towards healthcare decision-making, in terms of pre-approval and post-approval guidelines.
 It can significantly decrease the time and cost of drug development, and can aid in the early stage research in order to discover new innovative treatments.
 Further, it eliminates the necessity of recruiting clinical subjects to analyze the safety factors of a treatment.
 If the data generated through RWE is of sufficiently high quality, then it can certainly influence the clinical decision-making processes of the regulatory authorities.

 Over the years, industry stakeholders are increasingly utilizing RWE in order to reduce costs and optimize operations of their product lifecycle.
 The numerous potential applications of real world evidence in establishing patient safety standards, ensuring effectiveness of a product and treatment paths, productive market assessment and the disease patterns have further augmented its necessity.
-Although real world studies have numerous opportunities in the healthcare sector, there are several associated challenges, which act as road blocks to their future growth.
-The major road block for optimum utilization of real world data is the availability of data in complex or scattered form that has to be structured in order to derive meaningful insights from it.
+Although RWE studies have numerous opportunities in the healthcare sector, there are several associated challenges, which act as road blocks to their future growth.
+The major road block for optimum utilization of RWE data is the availability of data in complex or scattered form that has to be structured in order to derive meaningful insights from it.

 Due to regulatory opportunities and payer demands, the interest in RWE in the pharmaceutical industry is continuously increasing.
 The ongoing advances in compute power and data analytics are allowing stakeholders to gain accurate and reliable insights from EHR data in unique ways.
 These successful efforts are leading to specific advantages for a given therapy in patient sub-groups driving the future of the real world evidence solutions market.